Get a jump start now by creating an account with our simple online tool.

 Watch our video series of students' experiences.

-Harris has more than 30 student organizations, including many specifically for students of color, women, and international students.
+Harris has more than 30 student organizations, including many geared toward students of color, women, and international students.

 Minorities in Public Policy Studies (MiPPS) raises awareness about policy issues related to minority students at Harris Public Policy.
 MiPPS also works to increase the number of minorities at Harris Public Policy and to promote civic participation within Harris, the University of Chicago and the greater community.